 Here’s the details of all the pre-order options/ special editions.

 Participating independent U.S. bookstores will have an indie-exclusive art print I did for them . . . which just happens to fit perfectly around the U.S. hardcover.
-I’ll have a list of participating stores later (and feel free to ask your indie if they are one!), but for now you can be sure to find it at One More Page (more below).
+Every pre-ordered copy from One More Page will come with one (more below).

 ONE MORE PAGE